Razzelz/CS4300-AI/maze-environment/README.md

 To be sure that all pip prerequisites are installed first, use the `Makefile` in [prerequisites](prerequisites/).

-The gymnasium environment is contained completely in [uniform-coins](uniform-coins/).
-Use the `Makefile` in that directory to install the module in your local pip.
+Use the `Makefile` to install the module in your localpip.
 Note that this does not copy the module, it sets a link to this location.
 This is convenient for making updates after installing it.

 [demo-agents](demo-agents/) has a random agent and a iterative deepening search agent, to demonstrate the use of the environment and the model